YunlianMoon/ResearchTopics/VisualNavigation/observation_only.md

   - <a href="#unseen">generalization</a>

 ### Task
 Visual navigation only based on first person of view image.
+It integrates perception and interaction, where an agent actively interfaces with the environment to learn policies that map pixels to actions.

 ### Paper

 #### <a name="same">same environment/task</a>